 Even lactose-intolerant individuals can tolerate kefir, because the “good” bacteria have digested the lactose in the milk.
 For example, the actual lactose left in kefir is 1% or less.
 So, kefir is 99% lactose free.

 The true carbohydrate count for kefir and yogurt is actually different from what is stated on the packages of most national products.
 When labeling a food product, the government makes manufacturers count the carbohydrates of food “by difference.”
 That means they measure everything else including water, ash, fats, and proteins.
 Then, “by difference” they assume everything else is carbohydrate.
 This process works differently with fermented foods; but there is no way to compensate consistently for what bacteria can do, so they don’t account for this.
 When you make yogurt, and kefir, the milk is inoculated with the lactic acid bacteria.
 These bacteria use up almost all the milk sugar, called “lactose,” and convert it into lactic acid.
 It is this lactic acid which curdles the milk and gives the taste to the product.
 It is why it tastes sour and tart because the sugars are gone.
 Since these bacteria have “eaten” most of the milk sugar by the time you buy it (or make it yourself), the nutritional analysis is not really accurate and by the time you eat it, there is very little carbohydrate left.
 It is the lactic acid which is counted as carbohydrate.
-Therefore, you can eat up to a half cup of plain yogurt, or kefir, and only count 2 grams of carbohydrates.
-Kefir has slightly less than yogurt.
+Therefore, you can eat up to a half cup of plain yogurt, or kefir, and only count 4 grams of carbohydrates.
+Kefir has about 1 -2 grams less than yogurt.

 The other great thing about kefir is the amount of good yeasts.
-There is not much said about yeasts but they are extremely important.
+There is not much said about probiotic yeasts but they are extremely important.
 It is the good yeasts that put the fizz in kefir.
 They dominate and kill and control pathogens in the gut.
 They are the SWAT team I was telling you about.
 They clean house and strengthen the gut, making it harder for pathogens to dominate and parasites to exist.
 So, drink your kefir and have your yogurt too.
 These will strengthen your whole immune system.

 I have kefir starters and yogurt cultures for sale in my store and I offer a sharing site too.
 Here are a few of the kefir starters and yogurt cultures I sell, and some of them can be made on the counter – no yogurt maker required.